 Having cleared the first 80 pages, the author then takes you through how she uses overture.com (now Yahoo) to search for niche keywords and where to find affiliate programs.

 Overture is in fact a very dated keyword tool, and marketers now have a wide range of advanced alternatives to choose from.

 When reviewing the Super Affiliate Handbook I also discovered that the majority of links in the guide were no longer active or relevant.
 This is very disappointing to say the least.

 On a more positive note, the way that Rosalind explains her thought process does make it quite simple to apply the techniques she writes about for uncovering niche keywords and choosing offers to run alongside them.

-One major indicator of how dated this guide is was the section on website builders.
+One major indicator of how dated this guide is at the time of writing this was the section on website builders.

 ‘SiteBuildIt’ and other such paid website builders are recommended, but all marketers in 2012 know that the easiest and most competent website builder is WordPress.

-Especially when you consider that it is free!
+Especially when you consider that it is completely free.